 - If the blower fan does not turn off – Make sure the fan isn’t set to run continuously.
 If the thermostat has no fan setting, check for a faulty fan limit control switch.

 - If the pilot light goes out – There are many causes that could result in a blown-out pilot light.
 Check the immediate area for strong drafts.
 Also, check the gas tube for signs of dirt and debris.
 You’ll also want to make sure the thermocouple is working properly.

-For more great furnace troubleshooting tips, contact us at Sherlock Heating & Air Conditioning.
+For more great furnace troubleshooting tips, contact us at Sherlock Plumbing, Heating & Air.
 We proudly offer top-notch heating and cooling services for homeowners throughout Carlsbad, La Costa and Encinitas.